bespoken-cookbook/serverless-plugin-bespoken/README.md

   - serverless-plugin-bespoken
 ```

 You're set!
-The plugin will run during an `sls proxy`.
+The plugin will run by using `sls proxy`.